Netflix/lemur/docs/administration.rst

 .. data:: ENTRUST_DEFAULT_EKU
     :noindex:

         Controls the eku field setting to certificate create requests; defaults to "SERVER_AND_CLIENT_AUTH".

-If explicitly set to None, no eku field will be set in requests.
+.. data:: ENTRUST_USE_EKU
+    :noindex:

+        Controls if the eku field is set for certificate create requests; defaults to True.

 Verisign Issuer Plugin